jnicolon/occasions/README.md

 Some functionality:

-- Profile creator with firebase authentication and imput validation done in the front end.
+- Profile creator with firebase authentication and input validation done in the front end.

 - Create occasions, choose a card and add it to the cart